jina-ai/jina/docs/migrate-to-jina3/migrate.md

 ## Accessing attributes and elements

-Docarray introduces a flexible way of accessing attributes of `Document`s in a `DocuemntArray`, in bulk.
+Docarray introduces a flexible way of bulk-accessing attributes of `Document`s in a `DocumentArray`.
 - Instead of having to call `docs.get_attributes('attribute')`, you can simply call `docs.attributes` for a select number of attibutes.
 Currently, this syntax is supported by:
   - `text`: `docs.texts`